 WordPress Multisite Managing AIOWPS Plugin Single Site helps you understand and setup the plugin in a single network site.

 The following instructions will show you how to set up AIOWPS in a single Network site.
-You will learn the different features available and how to configure them correctly in a single site.
+You will learn the different features available in a single site “Not the main network site” and how to configure the features correctly in a single sub site.

-Note: Remember that some features have also been reduced from a few menu tabs.
+Note: Remember that some features have also been removed from a few tabs in the plugin admin menu tabs.

 WordPress Multisite Managing AIOWPS Plugin Single Site